 A Tibetan khaden, or ‘bed size’ carpet.
 Six bats – a symbol for happiness because of the Chinese name for bat is fu, which is also the word for happiness – are seen suckling nectar from two central flowers.
 The wide main border is of the ‘section’ type, with flowers in the individual cartouche’s, and star-like floral(?) emblems anchor the four corners, while the maroon narrow outer border mimics the oft seen red felt border on carpets from Tibet.
-Mostly all natural dyes, the pink being one in question.
-The center field maroon is quite saturated and nicely abrashed.
-The carpet shows a small area of wear in the center field between the central flowers and the bat on the right, but overall is in very good condition.
-A nice solid piece.
+We believe the dyes used are all natural, although the pink may, and only may, be the only one in question.
+The maroon center field is quite saturated and very very nicely abrashed throughout.
+There is a small area of wear confined to the center of the carpet – almost as if someone had sat there repeatedly – between the central flowers and the bats (as shown in one of the close-up photos above) but does not extend beyond this.
+Overall a very solid piece with rich saturated natural dyes and in very good condition.